Wedding Packages | Wedding Rates

 19: Do You Charge a Deposit?
 If so, how much?

 HINT: DO NOT pay a deposit to a company that is not registered with the Secretary of State or Tax Department.
-Be cautious about paying a deposit to a company that does not maintain an established and published business address where they can be located.
+Be cautious about paying a deposit to a comany that does not maintain an established and published business address where they can be located.
 Be equally cautious about companies that may be on the verge of bankruptcy.
 Avoid companies that have a poor track record or minimal experience.

 20: When Is The Balance Due For Our Event?